-Students are not allowed to enter the storage closet at any time.
+Students are not allowed to enter the storage closet behind the teacher desk at any time.
 Teacher's computers and desks are also off limits.

 Pass Policy:

 No Student will leave the instructional area without specific reason and authority to do so.